osgi/osgi.enroute.site/_source/_services/org.osgi.service.cm.md

 ## Example Application

-You can find an example application at [OSGi enRoute Example}[2].
-This application is a web application that provides an implementation for all actors in the Configuration Admin service except for Configuration Admin itself.
+You can find an example application at [OSGi enRoute Example][2].
+This application is a simple web application that provides an implementation for all actors in the Configuration Admin service specification except for Configuration Admin itself.
 The application has a number of buttons to execute simple scenarios.
+Run it in debug mode, set breakpoints, and enjoy.